Goingsnake massacre: Aftermath

 The Cherokee authorities moved the trial to a different location.
 The jury acquitted Proctor.
 District Attorney James Huckleberry dispatched a large posse from Fort Smith under the command of Deputy US Marshal Charles Robinson.
 They took with them two doctors, who helped tend to Cherokees wounded in the shootout.

 The second posse arrested several men believed to have been involved in the killing of the marshals, including jury foreman Arch Scaper.
 The Cherokee did not resist the second posse, but Zeke Proctor had fled by the time it arrived.

 A federal grand jury in Fort Smith indicted twenty Cherokee who were present at the trial, as well as all the tribal court officers.
 The Cherokee Nation issued warrants for several Cherokee citizens.
 The suspects were taken to Fort Smith, Arkansas for trial, but all were eventually released due to lack of evidence or witnesses willing to testify.
 The federal government later dismissed all indictments.

 Zeke Proctor returned to live in the area.
 By the 1880s he owned a small ranch.
 He was elected as a Cherokee Senator in 1877, and in 1894 was elected sheriff of the Flint District of the Cherokee Nation.
-He served as a deputy US marshal from 1891 to 1894, under Isaac Parker, who had been in office during the Goingsnake Massacre.
+He served as a deputy US marshal from 1891 to 1894, under Judge Isaac C. Parker, who had been in office during the Goingsnake Massacre.
 Proctor died on February 23, 1907, at age 76.
 His interment was in West Siloam Springs, Oklahoma's Johnson Cemetery.